-GM has developed this Vision Zero Strategy to carry forward momentum to eliminate life changing and fatal injuries on our roads, building upon the work already being undertaken by the SRGM Partnership (GM's local authorities, TfGM, GMP and other partners).
+GM has developed this Vision Zero Strategy to carry forward momentum to eliminate life changing and fatal injuries on our roads, building upon the work already undertaken by the SRGM Partnership (GM local authorities, TfGM, GMP, GMFRS and other partners).

-The SRGM Partnership sets out the actions we will take to make our roads safer through our RDR Action Plans40.
+The SRGM Partnership set out actions needed to start to make our roads safer in the previous RDR Action Plan39.
 The RDR approach recognises that to make the region's streets safe for all, the levels of danger faced by all road users must be reduced through creating an environment which encourages walking, cycling and the use of public transport.
 It involves proactive management of the city region's roads to reduce the levels of danger experienced by road users who are the least protected from collision forces where motorised and non-motorised modes share road space.

-This approach aligns with the DfT's 2022 update to the Highway Code; where road users capable of causing the greatest level of harm, often to other road users who lack the same levels of protection, have enhanced responsibilities to use roads in a safe manner.
-41
+This approach aligns with the DfT's 2022 update to the Highway Code; where road users capable of causing the greatest level of harm, often to other road users who lack the same levels of protection, have enhanced responsibilities to use roads in a safe manner.40

-This approach has been developed to directly support everyone who uses GM's roads, with practical actions to reduce danger to benefit all road users who interact with the Key Route Network (KRN)42.
+This approach has been developed to directly support everyone who uses GM's roads, with practical actions to reduce danger to benefit all road users who interact with the Key Route Network (KRN)41.
 We bring together urban and transport planning, speed management and behaviour change interventions to support strong RDR outcomes.
 The RDR Action Plans are already informed by the Safe System approach, providing a good foundation that we can build upon.